jpsm83/restaurant-pos-OLD/backlogErrors.md

 - businessGoods DELETE, must wait to get ORDERS to full test
 - orders all GETs, all get with populate user doesnt work
 - after first orders, chance table status to occupied if it is not so
+- all the errors next response supose to be pass as objects ({ message: "error" })

 - supplierGoods DELETE - must await data from businessGoods for a full testing
 - dailySalesReport helper function updateUserDailySalesReportGeneric been tested and it is working BUT, NEED all the controllers tested and with data to be real tested